 - BUS-W 406 Venture Growth Management (3 cr.)
-P: I-Core.
+P: BUS-W 212 and BUS-W 233, open to Business students only.
 For students interested in a growth-oriented business.
 Covers such areas as negotiation, acquisition, ethics and succession. - BUS-W 409 Practicum in Entrepreneurship (3 cr.)
-P: W313 and permission of the instructor.
+P: BUS-W 313 and permission of the department required.
 This course works on real world problems and issues of entrepreneurs.
 Projects are generated from the Johnson Center for Entrepreneurship & Innovation (JCEI) and other sources and students are assigned to work on these projects "as if" they were either consultants to the business or actual entrepreneurs. - BUS-W 420 Corporate Venturing (3 cr.)
-P: I-Core.
+P: BUS-W 212 and BUS-W 233, open to Business students only.
 This course takes the corporate perspective on entrepreneurship and examines the issues and challenges of starting a venture within an existing organization. - BUS-W 430 Organizations and Organizational Change (3 cr.)
-P: I-Core.
+P: BUS-Z 370 or BUS-J 304 with a grade of C or higher.
 Analysis and development of organization design and change in order to increase organizational effectiveness. - BUS-W 490 Independent Study in Business Administration (1-3 cr.)
-P: Consent of the department chairperson and of the instructor.
+P: Department consent required.
 Supervised individual study and research in student's special field of interest.
 The student will propose the investigation desired and, in conjunction with the instructor, develop the scope of work to be completed.
 Comprehensive written report required.